orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - If the project is ZLIBed, you must clearly put that you made the ebuild and not the project that you are packaging.

-* upload rules:
+* Uploading:
   - You may submit many ebuilds at the same time, but do not send more than a reasonable amount.
   - It is better to send one package folder at a time.

-* code review checklist:
+* Code review checklist:
   - Header copyright notices
   - License files for free open source compatibility
   - Patches conform to project license terms.